High Blood Pressure (Hypertension)

 If you feel acutely unwell, seek urgent medical help.

-Continue to our guide on Blood Pressure Monitors to learn how home monitoring works in practice, and what to consider when choosing a device.
+Understanding high blood pressure is the first step.
+Measuring it properly is what turns that understanding into useful information.
+Continue to our Blood Pressure Monitors Guide to learn how home monitoring works, how to take readings correctly, and what to consider when choosing a device.

 This page is part of a series designed to help you better understand your heart and blood pressure.